finance-quote/finance-quote/README.md

 to load only specific methods, set parameters that control the behavior of the fetch method, and pass method-specific parameters to the corresponding method.

+- `timeout =` T> sets the web request timeout to `T` seconds
+- `failover =` B> where `B` is a boolean value indicating if failover is acceptable
+- `fetch_currency =` C> sets the desired currency code to `C` for fetch results
+- `required_labels =` A> sets the required labels for fetch results to array `A`
+- `<method-name`> as a string is the name of a specific method to load
+- `<method-name` => H> passes hash `H` to the method-name constructor

-> With no arguments, `new` creates a Finance::Quote object with the default
-> methods.
-If the environment variable FQ\_LOAD\_QUOTELET is set, then the
-> contents of FQ\_LOAD\_QUOTELET (split on whitespace) will be used as the argument
-> list.
-This allows users to load their own custom modules without having to
-> change existing code.
-If any method names are passed to `new` or the flag
-> '-defaults' is included in the argument list, then FQ\_LOAD\_QUOTELET is ignored.
+With no arguments, `new` creates a Finance::Quote object with the default methods.
+If the environment variable FQ\_LOAD\_QUOTELET is set, then the contents of FQ\_LOAD\_QUOTELET (split on whitespace) will be used as the argument list.
+This allows users to load their own custom modules without having to change existing code.
+If any method names are passed to `new` or the flag '-defaults' is included in the argument list, then FQ\_LOAD\_QUOTELET is ignored.

->
-> When new() is passed one or more method arguments, an object is created with
-> only the specified modules loaded.
-If the first argument is '-defaults', then
-> the default modules will be loaded first, followed by any other specified
-> modules.
-Note that the FQ\_LOAD\_QUOTELET environment variable must begin with
-> '-defaults' if you wish the default modules to be loaded.
+When new() is passed one or more method arguments, an object is created with only the specified modules loaded.
+If the first argument is '-defaults', then the default modules will be loaded first, followed by any other specified modules.
+Note that the FQ\_LOAD\_QUOTELET environment variable must begin with '-defaults' if you wish the default modules to be loaded.

->
-> Method names correspond to the Perl module in the Finance::Quote module space.
+Method names correspond to the Perl module in the Finance::Quote module space.
-> For example, `Finance::Quote-`new('ASX')> will load the module
+For example, `Finance::Quote-`new('ASX')> will load the module Finance::Quote::ASX.
-> Finance::Quote::ASX.

 ## GET\_DEFAULT\_CURRENCY\_FIELDS